Updated September 2019

 Recreational Marijuana in Oregon

-Oregon voters approved Measure 91 on November 4, 2014 to legalize recreational marijuana.
+Is marijuana legal in Oregon?
+Yes– Oregon voters approved Measure 91 on November 4, 2014 to legalize recreational marijuana and establish a regulated marijuana market.

 The law, which took effect on July 1 of 2015, makes it legal to possess up to 1 ounce of marijuana in public, or up to 8 ounces of homegrown marijuana at home.
-Individuals may also possess up to 4 plants, 16 ounces of solid infused concentrates, or 72 ounces of liquid infused concentrates.
+Individuals may also possess up to 4 plants, 16 ounces of solid infused concentrates, and up to 72 ounces of liquid infused concentrates.
 Marijuana can be legally consumed in private under the law.

 Medical Marijuana in Oregon